Neighborhood Catalyst Grant

 October | Neighborhoods Finalists Announced

-Based on recommendations by the Community Foundation, neighborhood finalists are revealed at the Big Kick.
-Detailed information on each neighborhood is presented to the full membership by email and social media in order to select our
+Based on CGC due diligence and endorsed by the Community Foundation, neighborhood finalists are revealed at the Big Kick (once every four giving seasons).
+Detailed information on each neighborhood is presented to the full membership by email and social media in order to select our four-year neighborhood partner.
+Voting begins online after the Big Kick.

 January | Neighborhood Recipient Announced